Tag Archive for: horse in work

-Keeping endurance horses hydrated is a massive challenge.
+Keeping healthy levels of hydration in endurance horses is a massive challenge and many people wish they could increase water intake for their horses.
 And a big part of the challenge is that horses have a tricky (I call it just plain annoying) thirst response trigger.

 For horses to ‘feel thirsty’ they need a certain level of sodium in their blood.
 BUT when they drink fresh water, it dilutes their blood sodium and that can switch off their thirst response, even if they are still dehydrated!